Police file charges against the accused men in a New Delhi court

 “There is a sexist mindset, politicians have made silly remarks about women and how they should wear modest clothes, not go to parties … if they make the laws how will it benefit us?” she asked.
 “People have to change the way they think.”

-India’s Supreme Court will hear a petition Thursday asking it to suspend all lawmakers who face charges for crimes against women.
-The petition was filed in the aftermath of the brutal gang rape, which sent thousands of outraged protesters to the streets for days.
+India’s Supreme Court on Thursday will hear a petition asking it to suspend all lawmakers who face charges for crimes against women.
+The petition was filed in the aftermath of the brutal gang-rape, which sent thousands of outraged protesters to the streets for days.

 The group says that in the past five years, political parties across India have nominated 260 candidates facing charges of crimes against women such as assault and outraging the modesty of a woman.